xuyy6789/my_ud_code/README.md

-# LPTF: Label Prompt-Tuning used in Filtering
+# LPTF : Label Prompt-Tuning used in Filtering
 #### This is my UD project code for LPTF.
 ## Run the scripts
 ```